revel/revel.github.io/quickstart/routing.md

 ---
 layout: quickstart
-title: Quickstart - Input Routing
+title:  Input Routing Quickstart
 ---

-Routes are defined in a separate `routes` file.
+Routes are defined in a separate [`conf/routes`](../manual/routing.html) file.

 The basic syntax is: